reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ```

 :::note
-This output is just for visualization purpose.
+This output is just for visualization purposes.
 Some output may not show until a section is completed.
 :::